 - Make sure your device isn’t running too many applications at a time.
 Furthermore, check the background usage of processes, and if you notice any abnormal activity regarding your network, kill the process.

 - Outdated software/drivers can also slow down your device.
-Make sure to update all the software and drivers to their latest versions and then reboot the device.
+Make sure to update all software and drivers to their latest versions, then reboot the device.

-- Don’t forget to update your applications, as the outdated ones can cause your network to slow down.
+- Don’t forget to update your applications, as outdated ones can slow down your network.

 - Lastly, disable any network-hungry apps that you don’t use anymore, as they can hog your internet connection in the background.